Wednesday, March 29, 2023

 Eyewear

 It is imperative to understand the extent of the health problems that may persist with prolonged exposure to blue light and how the eyewear industry’s blue light-blocking innovations can allow consumers from all walks of life to stay safe.
 The main effects of continuous blue light exposure are the damaging effects on the eyes cones, which house sensitive cells responsible for light and color vision, and the retinal pigment epithelium, the home cell-replenishing molecules.
 Age-related macular degeneration (AMD) is one of the most severe effects that can come from the onset of repeated blue light exposure.
-This means that people consuming technology for multiple hours a day may experience permanent vision loss over the years.
+People consuming technology for multiple hours a day may experience permanent vision loss over the years.

 Cataracts are another potential threat, although perhaps not the most surprising one.
 Cataracts are when vision becomes blurry or foggy due to the eye’s clear lens fogging over the years.
-Blue light may speed up this process that is often experienced in aging folks.
+Blue light may speed up this process often experienced in aging folks.
 Sleep issues are a result of too much technological exposure before bedtime.
 While blue light stimulates the brain by mimicking the sun’s wavelengths, a cognitive stimulant for wakefulness, memory, and alertness is boosted and may result in a disrupted sleep cycle.

-While consumers are quick to buy $500 pairs of Dior eyeglasses, they’ll find that they need to change prescriptions more often due to reduced vision thanks to blue light exposure.
+While consumers are quick to buy $500 pairs of Dior eyeglasses, they’ll find they need to change prescriptions more often due to reduced vision thanks to blue light exposure.
 Also, keeping up with the ever-changing trends of eyeglass frame sizes, shapes, and styles, swapping between designer specs comes with an exorbitant price tag.
 The innovations for affordable and accessible specs that target the blue light phenomenon take over the industry with photochromic glasses that block blue light.
-The renewal of prescription glasses in the low-cost and disposable lenses segment is estimated to skyrocket in the next couple of years.
+The renewal of prescription glasses in the low-cost and disposable lenses segment is estimated to skyrocket in the next few years.

 William M. Alberts